apache/flink/docs/content/docs/dev/table/sql/analyze.md

 - `ANALYZE TABLE` statements are used to collect statistics for existing tables, and write statistics back to catalog.
 - Only existing table is supported, and an exception will be thrown if the table is a view or table not exists.
 - Currently, `ANALYZE TABLE` only supports in batch mode.
-- `ANALYZE TABLE` statements is triggered manually instead of automatically.
+- `ANALYZE TABLE` statements are triggered manually instead of automatically.

 ## Run a ANALYZE TABLE statement